Reliability Testing Services - BetterQA

 Specific reliability tests may specify that memory-intensive actions are to be executed repeatedly so they can detect possible memory leaks.

-Types of reliability testing
+Types of Reliability Testing

-Featured Testing checks the feature provided by the software, and it’s conducted in the following steps:
+Feature Testing checks the feature provided by the software, and it's conducted in the following steps:

-• Each operation in the software is executed at least once.
+• Each operation in the software is executed at least once

-• Interaction between the two operations is reduced.
+• Interaction between the two operations is reduced

-• Each operation has to be checked for its proper execution.
+• Each operation has to be checked for its proper execution

 Load Testing is conducted to check the performance of the software under the maximum workload.